rw-ciena/import_yocto_bm/README.md

 # YOCTO SCANNING IN BLACK DUCK

-The default Yocto scan process for Black Duck is to scan Bitbake dependencies using Synopsys Detect (see [Yocto in Synopsys Detect](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/631276245/Package+Managers+Supported+by+Detect).
+The default Yocto scan process for Black Duck is to determine Bitbake dependencies using Synopsys Detect (see [Synopsys Detect - scanning Yocto](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/631276245/Package+Managers+Supported+by+Detect)).

-This method uses bitbake to report the project layers and recipes, checking against the recipes reported at OpenEbmedded.org and creating a Black Duck project containing the mapped components.
+This method calls Bitbake to report the project layers and recipes, checking against the recipes reported at OpenEmbedded.org and creating a Black Duck project containing the mapped components.
+Recipes in layers not reported at OpenEmbedded.org (refer to [layers.openembedded.org](http://layers.openembedded.org/) to identify layers and recipes which are included) will not be imported into Black Duck, and you should consider using other Black Duck scan techniques to identify OSS within specific custom recipes referenced in the build.
+Note also that moving original OSS recipes to new layers will also stop them being reported.

-The resulting project will contain all recipes/layers including those used to create the image but which may not delivered in the built image.
+The resulting project will contain all mapped recipes/layers including those used to create the image but which may not delivered in the built image.

 To perform a Yocto scan using Synopsys Detect:
 - Change to the poky folder of a Yocto project